sezginpak/simple-blockchain/README.md

 # Simple-Blockchain

-Simple-Blockchain is a Python library for dealing with word pluralization.
+Simple-Blockchain is a Python blockchain library example.

 ## Installation